Has the Job Retention Scheme been extended?

 Has VAT been reduced?

 British Marine can advise its members that providers of holiday accommodation are eligible for this reduction.
-We can also confirm that houseboats are included as a form of holiday accommodation, as are holiday hire boats.
-VAT across eligible sectors was reduced from 20% to 5%.
+Houseboats are included as a form of holiday accommodation, as are holiday hire boats.
+VAT across these eligible sectors is now, as a result of the measure, 5%.

 I’ve been refused a grant by my local authority, what should I do?